WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 The scheduler used on our clusters is SLURM.
 SLURM is not the only resource manager or scheduler for HPC systems.
-There are other software packages that offer similar functionality.
+Other software packages offer similar functionality.
 The exact syntax might change, but the concepts remain the same.

-A Resource Manager takes care of receiving job submissions and executes those jobs when resources are available providing the most efficient conditions for the jobs.
+A Resource Manager takes care of receiving job submissions and executes those jobs when resources are available, providing the most efficient conditions for the jobs.
-On the other side, a Job Scheduler is in charge of associating jobs with the appropriated resources and trying to maximize and objective function such as total utilization constrained by priorities and the best balance between the resources requested and resources available.
+On the other hand, a job scheduler is in charge of associating jobs with the appropriate resources and trying to maximize an objective function, such as total utilization constrained by priorities and the best balance between the resources requested and resources available.
-As SLURM is taking the dual role of Resource Manager and Scheduler we say that SLURM is a Workload Manager a term that better embraces the multiple roles taken by this software package.
+As SLURM is taking the dual role of Resource Manager and Scheduler, SLURM calls itself a Workload Manager, a term that better embraces the multiple roles taken by this software package.

->## Changes to the Batch System
+>## Workload Manager on WVU Clusters
 >
->In the past our scheduler and resource manager was Torque and Moab.
 >All of our clusters use SLURM today.
-On Thorny Flat we have a compatibility layer such that most Torque/Moab batch scripts will still work.
+On Thorny Flat, we have a compatibility layer so that most Torque/Moab batch scripts will still work.
 If you are new to WVU's HPC clusters, it makes the most sense to learn the SLURM
 >batch commands.
 See [Slurm Quick Start Guide](https://slurm.schedmd.com/quickstart.html) for more SLURM information.
 {: .callout}